arkhadem/MVE/simulator/README.md

 ## Debug

-To activate debugging logs, please compile ramulator with `DEBUG` flag:
+To activate debugging logs, please compile the simulator with `DEBUG` flag:

     $ bash make_all_verbose.sh